Skip to content

 "oos_trades_zero" OOS-period trade count was 0 (no signal)

-Read a result JSON saved by forge optimize run and apply best_params to the strategy, saving as <id>_optimized.
+Read a result JSON saved by alpha-forge optimize run and apply best_params to the strategy, saving as <id>_optimized.

 Synopsis